- Email Sheldon Davis (email@example.com) for more information on registering for TO548 and ArtDes 416

 This innovative course has been featured on CNN and written in the New York Times, Wall Street Journal and Businessweek.
 The course is hosted by the Tauber Institute for Global Operations at the University of Michigan and is taught jointly by faculty members Sheldon Davis of the Stephen M. Ross School of Business and Stephanie Tharp from the Penny W. Stamps School of Art & Design.

 Hear former instructors Bill Lovejoy and John Marshall describe the IPD Course

 In this course, each team acts as an independent firm in competition with other teams (firms).
 The instructors announce a product class, and each team must design and build a fully functional product within that class.
-The product class is broad enough to allow a wide variety of design solutions.
+The product class is broad enough to allow various design solutions.

 Given the product class, each team must work through market research, concept generation and selection, technical development, production process design, pricing, inventory stocking, and advertising.
 Teams must design, build and compete with a real, fully functional, customer-ready product.
 Teams compete with their products through two channels.
 The first is a web-based "trade show" where teams promote their products via student-designed websites, and people from around the world log into the IPD trade show to vote.
 A team's market share (and sales revenues) is computed from the share of total votes it gets nationally.
 The second, a physical trade show, will be held one day after the week-long we-based trade show.
 Here, community members are invited to view the physical products, listen to teams' promotions, and vote for their favorites.
 Again, market shares and revenues are computed based on these votes.

 IPD is an energy-intensive, 6-credit course (students get three credits in 2 of the following three disciplines: art & design, business, and engineering).
 The class typically meets on Wednesdays from 6–9 p.m. in the Duderstadt Center on North Campus, but most of the work is done outside of class to design and build products.